WHY BEING A MEMBER OF OKLEVUEHA NATIVE

 Oklevueha Native American Church Card Offerings

-Associate Membership – For Those Who Do Not Need a Membership Card, but want to purchase protected products or participate in or assist us in our work sustaining and defending Native American Culture, Ceremonies and Medicines
+Associate Membership – For Those Who Are Joining for a short time (one year) in order to make connections with branches and other members or participate in or assist us in our work sustaining and defending Native American Culture, Ceremonies and Medicines

 The Oklevueha Native American Church is a spiritual approach to empowering and healing life rather than a doctrinal hierarchy organization.
 As such it occupies a unique place among American religious practices.
 Membership in ONAC does not require that you leave your current church – indeed it actually encourages you to become more committed and involved in the beliefs, customs and covenants that you have already made in your life as long as those things are based in truth and respect.
 ONAC honors the Great Spirit of traditional Native American practice and Mother Earth and we believe that they have taught our ancestors natural and respectful ways of healing and blessing the human soul, human body and all our relationships.